 Olives tend to be salty.
 Taste the olives before adding salt to your bread dough.
 You may want to go up or down from the 2 teaspoons suggested in the recipe.

 Admittedly it is tough to know for sure, as one can’t taste test raw bread dough.
 Start with 2 teaspoons unless the olives are excessively salty.
 Take notes and adjust in the future based on the olives you use.

 How to Freeze

-Use up frozen bread within 6 months for best flavor and to prevent freezer burn
+Use up frozen bread within 6 months for best flavor.

 - 1 Tablespoon Dry, Active Yeast